Insurance for international staff

 Occupational injury insurance

 As a university employee, you are automatically insured against injury while at work and while travelling to and from work through the occupational injury insurance policy, AFA.
+If you are injured, contact the health and safety representative (skyddsombud) at your place of work.

 On business trips, you are automatically covered by the University’s business travel insurance, Tjänsteresförsäkring.
 Take your insurance certificate (available from your department) with you when you travel.